Will secure login cookies with `Secure` context, enable HTTPS and HTTP->HTTPS redirect

 Example File

-are only example values and must be replaced.
+signingKey, verificationKey, pepper, and all OIDC settings are example values and must be replaced.

-# Will secure login cookies with `Secure` context, enable HTTS and HTTP->HTTPS redirect
+# Will secure login cookies with `Secure` context, enable HTTPS and HTTP->HTTPS redirect

 requireHttps = false